spacecatpixel/lokidocs/SNFullGuide.md

 Enter through the information that the terminal shell is providing until we get back a blank screen awaiting an input.

-To begin the Service Node Daemon we must launch lokid with two flags `--testnet` and `--service-node`.
+To begin the Service Node daemon we must launch lokid with the flag `--service-node`.

-`./lokid --testnet --service-node`
+`./lokid --service-node`

+> If you are testing the daemon on testnet run the following command `./lokid --service-node --testnet`

-The Daemon will now start syncing.
+The daemon will now start syncing.
 You won’t be able to do much if it hasn’t synced.

 To have the daemon to continue to run in the background hold Ctrl and type ad.
 To test your screen is still running in the background run the command `screen -ls` and take note of the port number at the start of the screen.
 This number will help us re-enter the daemon at future times.
 Typing `screen -x <port number>` will reattach the session so we can see what’s going on inside.
 Hold CTRL and type "ad" again to detach the screen once more.